Lovegiver/ReactivePipeline/src/README.md.md

 ## Other useful objects

-Other useful objects are not directly accessible through the ReactiveContext class.
+Other useful objects are not directly accessible through the `ReactiveContext` class.

 ### Operation

-As already said, Operation is the corner-stone of this API.
+As already said, `Operation` is the corner-stone of this API.
 This interface is used to define you domain's logic.
-As it is a Functional Interface, you can use it as a Lambda expression.
+As it is a `Functional Interface`, you can use it as a Lambda expression.

     Flux<?> process(Flux<?>... inputs) throws TaskExecutionException;